 Bus

-Buses in Columbus are run by the Central Ohio Transit Authority (COTA).
-There are more than 440 buses across 41 bus routes.
-The bus system transports about 19 million passengers a year.
+The Central Ohio Transit Authority (COTA) runs the bus system in Columbus, which has more than 440 buses across 41 routes and transports about 19 million passengers a year.

-There are several special services available, including express routes, night services and airport connectors.
+Several special services are available, including express routes, night services, and airport connectors.
 There is also a free downtown circulator and a bus rapid transit route.
 All buses have free WiFi onboard.
+Those who would like to save can consider using one of the 24 park and ride facilities associated with COTA to continue their journey on public transit.

-A COTA Connector smartcard or the Transit app can be used to pay for bus fares, or tickets can be bought onboard with exact change.
+To pay for bus fares, a COTA Connector smartcard or the Transit app can be used, or tickets can be bought onboard with exact change.

 Useful links